sjentsch/lsjDocs/_pages/Ch11_tTest_02.rst

    *can* weaken the *t*-test assumptions so that we don’t have to assume normality of the population.
 However, for the *t*-test it’s trickier to do this.
-As before, we can replace the assumption of population normality with an assumption that the sampling distribution of X̅ is normal.
+As before, we can replace the assumption of population normality with an assumption that the sampling distribution of *X̄* is normal.
 However, remember that we’re also relying on a sample estimate of the standard deviation, and so we also require the sampling distribution of :math:`\hat{\sigma}` to be χ².
 That makes things nastier, and this version